1-877-929-7245

 Day 10 - Looking back in time in the fascinating Cu Chi Tunnels

 Today, we learn more about the troubled recent history of this beautiful country during a visit to the Cu Chi Tunnels.
-This vast underground complex that once stretched almost 155 miles towards the Cambodian border was originally developed during the war of independence with France and later utilized in the conflict against the US.
+This vast underground complex that once stretched almost 155 miles towards the Cambodian border was originally developed during the war of independence with France and later utilized in the conflict against the U.S.

 Day 11 - A tranquil day in the Mekong Delta

 On our final day in Vietnam, we head to the palm-lined shores of the mighty Mekong after breakfast.
-Traveling by motorcoach, we journey to the island town of Ben Tre.
+Traveling by coach, we journey to the island town of Ben Tre.
 For a long time, the only way to reach Ben Tre was by boat, so this authentic town retains a traditional feel and relaxed atmosphere.
 Amid the peace of lush jungle and winding canals, the sleepy waterfront is dotted with historic villas, coconut palms and stalls selling local produce.

 We attend a demonstration to discover how local bricks and grass mats are made using timeless techniques and have plenty of free time to explore the unique setting.
 With lunch at a local restaurant, we also taste exotic fruits and regional cuisine sourced from the beautiful surroundings.

 We return to Ho Chi Minh City by coach later this afternoon, where the rest of the evening is free to spend as you wish.
+Overnight Ho Chi Minh City.

-Day 12 - Homeward bound
+Day 12 - Traveling home

 From the bustling capital, Hanoi, to Ho Chi Minh City in the southern part of the country, our adventure has shown us the vast beauty and history of Vietnam.
 This journey revealed the contrasts between city life, the serene waterside and Vietnam's rich culture in memorable ways.